To gain a new

 independent nations.
 They were influenced in large part by European fascists

 who viewed the state as an organic outgrowth of the nation.
-As they saw it, only
+As they saw it,

-by National Socialism than Egypt.
+influenced by National Socialism than Egypt.

 King Farouk, who